bayesbaes/bayesbaes.github.io/_posts/2021-01-11-interactons-tutorial-markdown.md

 The dotted line shows us where our model coefficients are being drawn from.
-The intercept is where the pink line (for females) crosses the dotted line, the effect of sex (for males) is where the blue line crosses the dotted line, the effect of body size is the slope of the pink line, and the interaction is the *difference* between the slopes of the blue and pink lines.
+The intercept is where the pink line (for females) crosses the dotted line, the effect of sex (for males) is the *difference* between where the pink line and blue line cross the dotted line, the effect of body size is the slope of the pink line, and the interaction is the *difference* between the slopes of the blue and pink lines.
 Now our model output makes a little more sense, but it’s kind of annoying to have to mentally extrapolate beyond the